C-Undritz/Community-Treats/README.md

 3) Using the free-text search

 The free text search allows the user to search for documents within the recipes collection against the below fields using a text index type:
-* recipe title
+* recipe_title
 * description
 ---
 # Consistent Features between pages
-Each page has a responsive fixed navigation bar with the same links that reflect whether the user is logged in and who is logged in.
+Each page has a responsive fixed navigation bar with the same links that reflect whether a resgistered user is logged in or not.
 The navigation links are justified to the right and a logo is justified left that links to the home page.

-Each page features the same banner image with the text 'Community Treats by Mix'in Bowls' displayed.
-Content dynamically displays over this.

 A footer is present on every page with social media icons linking to the Facebook, twitter and Instagram